Just-Some-Bots/MusicBot/README.md

 ### Configuration options

 All the configuration is done in 1 main options.txt file that you can find in the config folder.
-The explination is [here](https://github.com/SexualRhinoceros/MusicBot/wiki/Configuration-file "Configuration").
+The explanation is [here](https://github.com/SexualRhinoceros/MusicBot/wiki/Configuration-file "Configuration").

 ### Commands